Instamrkt/slate/source/includes/_websocket_api_calls_games.md

 close_at | null | The close game time in epoch millis (if null, game close request needs to be sent explicitly).

 ## Become an admin for a game

 <aside class="notice">
 Only the game source admin is allowed to send request as of now.
-Authorizing additional users to do that will come soon.
+Authorizing additional users can be done using appoint admin call.
 </aside>

 > Expects the following JSON structure: